The Newly-Dead Game

 • Plus a 30-minute consultation with public relations professional Gail Rubin on how to make the most of your local PR outreach with The Newly-Dead Game … this benefit alone is worth the cost of the package!

 All of these items come in an electronic zip file download, delivered immediately after your online purchase.
-The Newly-Dead Game Public Relations Package is currently available for only $250.
-Act now, before the price dramatically increases!
+The Newly-Dead Game Public Relations Package is available for $300.
+Act now!

 You could spend thousands of dollars with a public relations firm to undertake a local media campaign of this scope, or you could spend a fraction of that with The Newly-Dead Game Public Relations Package.